What is SQL?

 What Is a Database?

 A database is a well-organized collection of data that is stored in an electronic format.
-To be more specific, a SQL database is an electronic system that allows to easily access, manipulate, and update the data.
+To be more specific, a SQL database is an electronic system that allows users to easily access, manipulate, and update the data.

 What Is a Database Management System?

 Consider a School SQL Database which has a record of the present students and the previously studied students in the Student Details table.
 Similarly, it may contain Faculty Details, Management Details, Staff Details, and many more depending on the school’s requirement.
 As the data is in huge amounts, to manage it we need a database management system.

 Almost all modern databases are managed by a Database Management System (DBMS).
 Basically, it is a system software used for creating data in a systematic way and managing databases.